 Madeline Tsai is a versatile musician who has been trained as a conductor, pianist, organist, singer, and timpanist.
-The conductor in residence at The Dallas Opera in 2019 and is currently enrolled in career training program for outstanding female conductor at the Royal Opera House Covent Garden until 2020.
+The conductor in residence at The Dallas Opera in 2019, same year, she enrolled in career training program for outstanding female conductor at the Royal Opera House Covent Garden until 2020.
 Recently, as conductor fellow, she is invited by Cabrillo Festival for contemporary music, learning with Maestro Christian Macelaru.

 After earning a B.F.A. from the Taipei National University of the Arts, Ms. Tsai came to the United States, and received a Master's degree from Westminster Choir College of Rider University.
 In 2009 she hosted 4 fundraising concerts for 9 Taiwanese artists to finance their performance in Carnegie.
 Further studies took her to Vienna, where she served as a freelance coach and pianist for singers from the Vienna State Opera, Volksoper, Theatro alla Scala, Metropolitan Opera and assisted Grace Bumbry in her master class.